Sedith/batchfilemanage-python/README.md

 ##### Rename

-Rename folders as desired, adding increasing numbers.
+Rename all folders and append increasing increasing.